anyoptimization/pymoo/docs/source/problems/test_problems.md

    dynamic/df.ipynb
 ```

 In the future, we are planning to provide a comprehensive overview of the problems.
-So far, we have managed to describe a view of them and plot the functions.
+So far, we have managed to describe a few of them and plot the functions.
 Please note that we have used for some problems the descriptions from [here](https://www.sfu.ca/~ssurjano/).

 We want to keep the function definitions as error-free as possible and matching with the implementation.
 If you find any deviation, please let us know.